openresty/stapxx/README.markdown

 ngx-lj-gc-objs
 --------------

-This tool has been renamed to [lj-vm-states](#lj-gc-objs) because it is no longer specific to Nginx.
+This tool has been renamed to [lj-gc-objs](#lj-gc-objs) because it is no longer specific to Nginx.

 [Back to TOC](#table-of-contents)